Symbolic Meaning of White (And Use Through History)

 White is the lightest of all colors and unlike others, it has no hue.
 It’s the color of chalk, milk and fresh snow and as the opposite of black, white usually has positive connotations.
-Here’s a quick look at the history of the color white, what it represents, and how it’s used around the world today.

-The Use of White Throughout History
+The History of White

 White in Prehistory